Dr Maryam Khodadadi

 Biography

 Dr. Maryam Khodadadi, (Member, IEEE) was born in Tehran, Iran in 1988.
 She earned her B.Sc. and M.Sc. degrees in computer engineering and telecommunication engineering from K. N. Toosi University of Technology, Tehran, Iran, in 2011 and 2015, respectively.
 She later obtained her Ph.D. in telecommunication engineering from Shiraz University of Technology, Shiraz, Iran, in 2020.
 From 2020 to 2022, she conducted postdoctoral research on controllable hybrid plasmonic integrated circuits at the Shiraz University of Technology.
 During this period, she received a research fellowship from the Iran National Science Foundation (INSF).
 Since 2023, she has held a postdoctoral research associate position at the Institute for Communication Systems (ICS) at the University of Surrey, UK, a home to the 5G and 6G Innovation Centres (5GIC and 6GIC).
 She has been a member of the IEEE Educational Activities Committee since 2021 and also serves as the Secretary of the Steering Committee for the Electromagnetics and Photonics chapter of the IEEE Iran Section.
 She became a professional member of IEEE since 2022.
-She has conducted extensive research in Flexi DAS and Reconfigurable Intelligent Surfaces (RIS).
+She has conducted extensive research in Reconfigurable Intelligent Surfaces (RIS).
 Her diverse research interests include hybrid plasmonic nano-antennas, plasmonic devices as logic gates, sensors, metamaterials, absorbers, and nanostructure modeling and analysis.
 Her research interests span over a broad range of areas include the development of plasmonic nano-antennas characteristics using hybrid plasmonic waveguides, surveying on plasmonic and photonic crystals devices as logic gate and sensor, metamaterial, RF filters and nanostructures modeling and analyses.

 University roles and responsibilities